metaplex-foundation/developer-hub/src/pages/core/collections.md

 | systemProgram      | The System Program account.                        |
 | logWrapper         | The SPL Noop Program.                              |

-### Instruction Args
+**Instruction Arguments**

 | Args | Description                      |
 | ---- | -------------------------------- |
 | name | The name of your MPL Core Asset. |
 | uri  | The off chain json metadata uri. |

-Some of the accounts may be abstracted out and/or optional in our sdks for ease of use.
+Some of the accounts and arguments may be abstracted out and/or optional in our sdks for ease of use.
 A full detailed look at the on chain instruction it can be viewed on [Github](https://github.com/metaplex-foundation/mpl-core/blob/1d3da907635a4f3950a43a3cb7239d91024579cc/programs/mpl-core/src/processor/update.rs#L92).

+{% /totem-accordion %}
+{% /totem %}

 ### Code Example